sashadev-sky/ADT-Guide/README.md

 - Printing queues
 - Handling asynchronous requests - queues ensure that requests are processed in the order in which they are received
+- Operating systems use queues to handle requests to write data to a hard disk drive, stream audio and video, and send and receive network packets
+- Web servers, on the other hand, use queues to handle incoming requests
+  - Whenever you see a “buffering” message, it means the software system you are using is probably waiting for incoming data to add to its queue for processing.
 - Internally, a list is represented as an array; the largest costs come from growing beyond the current allocation size (because everything must move), or from inserting or deleting somewhere near the beginning (because everything after that must move). **If you need to add/remove at both ends, consider using a `collections.deque` instead.**
   - A deque (double-ended queue) is represented internally as a doubly linked list.
 (Well, a list of arrays rather than objects, for greater efficiency.)
 Both ends are accessible, but even looking at the middle is slow, and adding to or removing from the middle is slower still.